Health Benefits of Tamarind or Imli

 In India, it is the fruit that is commonly eaten and called Imli.

 The young tamarind fruit can be eaten raw also, though it is very sour and acidic.
-On maturity the pulp becomes sweeter and less sour.
+On maturity, the pulp becomes much sweeter than sour.

 Tamarind has been used in various ways in carpentry.
 The wood has been used to make wooden flooring and furniture.
 Metal polish to clean and impart shine to metals like copper and brass is also made with tamarind.

 Some varieties of the tamarind tree have been used in gardens as ornamental trees.